reactjs/react.dev/beta/src/pages/learn/index.md

 );
 ```

-You can put any dynamic expressions inside JSX curlies, including string concatenation and object literals:
+You can put more complex expressions inside the JSX curly braces too, for example, [string concatenation](https://javascript.info/operators#string-concatenation-with-binary):

 <Sandpack>